Connector for the Connector API

 Data Field

-Enter the name here and select the data type of the field.
+Enter the name here and select the field's data type.

-Click on "Finish" to save changes and close the dialog again.
+Click "Finish" to save your changes and close the dialog box.

-Adds a new line where a new setting can be defined.
+Inserts a line where a new setting can be defined.

-Click on "Finish" to save changes and close the dialog again.
+Click "Finish" to save your changes and close the dialog box.

 Authentication

-Select the desired type of authentication.
-If "OAUTH2" is selected, you will also find the settings described below in the dialog.
+Select the desired authentication method here.
+If "OAUTH2" is selected, you will also find the settings described below in the dialog box.

-Only the "authorization_code" type is currently supported here.
+Currently, only the "authorization_code" type is supported here.

 Access token URI

-Enter the URI used to obtain the access token.
+Enter the URI used to obtain the access token here.

 Redirect URI